Lemons, Lavender, & Laundry

 Pretty bad, right?
 I believe bags and boxes make everything look cluttered, so removing items from their packaging and placing them into cohesive containers is a great option; and it doesn’t have to be expensive.

-Start by creating a list of everything you have under your sink.
+Start by creating a list of everything you need to organize under your bathroom sink.
 This makes it easy to figure out how many bins you need, as well as which sizes will work best.
-Once you have your list in order, head out, and look for bins to match your needs.
-Many places, like Target, have “Hot Spots” with affordably priced storage bins.
+Once you have your list, head out to the dollar store, and look for bins to match your needs.
+Many places, like Target, have “Hot Spots” with affordably priced storage bins as well.
 Don’t worry about the colors because you’re going to spray paint them.
-I ended up with a rainbow: blue, purple, red, and pink.
+I ended up with a rainbow of blue, purple, red, and pink.

 If you have a glossy plastic, it’s helpful to lightly sand it with a high grit sandpaper.
 This will help the spray paint adhere better.
 If the plastic has any texture to it, you don’t need to sand at all.
-(For tips on spraying painting plastic bins, check out this post.)
+(Check out this post for tips on spraying painting plastic bins.)

-Spray paint one side, wait about an hour, and turn the pieces over to spray the other side.
-I did a thorough coverage of the Oil-Rubbed Bronze followed by a light spray of the Flat Chestnut.
+Spray paint one side of each dollar store bin, wait about an hour, then turn the piece over to spray paint the other side.
+I did a thorough coverage of Oil-Rubbed Bronze followed by a light spray of the Flat Chestnut.
 I like combining two “metal” spray paint colors in order to add a little texture.

 I am a label-lover, so I decided to add a few labels to my smaller bins.
 Believe it or not, I used a soda can.
-Start by carefully cutting off the top and bottom of can.
+Start by carefully cutting off the top and bottom of can with a good scissors.

 Obviously aluminum cans are sharp when cut, so please, please be careful!
 Wearing a pair of leather work gloves is advised.